 Integrative medicine partners with patients, their families and all licensed providers of healthcare services who utilize a scientific basis of pathophysiology as a foundation to their healing practices.

 Optimal health is much more than the absence of sickness.
-It is the conscious pursuit of the highest qualities of the physical, mental, emotional, spiritual, environmental and social aspects of the human experience.
+I. It is the conscious pursuit of the highest qualities of the physical, mental, emotional, spiritual, environmental and social aspects of the human experience.